Author Guidelines

 COPYRIGHT STATEMENT

-As an author submitting a manuscript to SCIVOLVE Journal, you retain full copyright of your work.
+As an author submitting a manuscript to SCIVOLVE Journals, you retain full copyright of your work.
 Upon acceptance and publication, your article will be freely available to the public under the terms of the Creative Commons Attribution (CC BY) License.
-This allows unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited
+This allows unrestricted use, distribution, and reproduction, in any medium, provided the original work is properly cited.

 Author's Rights